 Written by Heidi Wadsworth | 21st June 2021

 Many businesses have made the shift to hybrid working.
-When properly implemented, this can bring benefits such increased productivity and a happier, more engaged workforce.
+When properly implemented, hybrid teams can bring benefits such as increased productivity and a happier, more engaged workforce.

 Here are a few tips from our team:

 Every employee of the company, whether they work remotely or in the office, will need clarity around their roles and responsibilities, and their working schedules (when they should be in the office or at home) to avoid confusion and conflict.